Madhur96/madhur96.github.io/_posts/2024-11-30-jaipur-3-days-itinerary.md

 ### Suggestions
 1. Keep Hoodie - When travelling in Winters, it gets cold while returning from outskirts of Jaipur at night.
 2. Stay - I stayed at [airbnb](https://www.airbnb.co.in/rooms/949630240212661410).
 It's located at a very convenient place to expore the city.
 To save on airbnb taxes, you can get owner's contact from me.
 3. Commute - Rent scooty from: Royal Brothers/ Onn Bike/ Joy Rides (check the one nearest to your stay).
-Avoid cabs as it get crowded around the old city.
+Avoid cabs as it gets crowded around the old city.

 This itinerary is ideal because:
 - Minimal Commute Time: It groups nearby attractions together for efficient exploration.